-A.C.E., Inc. is the nation’s leading Private Process Serving company for delivery of and serving defendants.
-For more than twenty years, Attorneys and Corporate Counsel have depended upon our specific expertise and understanding of USDC Rule 4 to effect service of process upon defendants.
-Our Private Process Servers are authorized professionals who track down, find and serve a defendant with a USDC Court Summons and Complaint and all other documents requiring service of process in accordance with Rule 4.
-Our Federal / USDC authorized process servers are situated within all Federal Jurisdictions within the United States.
+A.C.E., Inc. is the nation’s leading Private Process Serving company for serving Defendants with Federal Summons and Complaint actions.
+For more than twenty three years, attorneys, law office employees and corporate Counsel have depended upon our specific expertise of service of process upon defendants.
+Our Private Process Servers are authorized professionals who track down, find and serve defendants with a USDC Court Summons and Complaint in accordance with Federal and USDC Rule 4.
+Our Federal / USDC authorized process servers are situated throughout most Federal Jurisdictions within the United States.
 When it comes down to serving a defendant with a USDC Summons there only one way, the right way!

 We specialize in serving U.S.D.C. / District Summons and Complaint.
 Our authorized Private District Court Process Servers handle service of process of all USDC documents.
 We have extensive nationwide experience with serving United States District Court issued summons in all jurisdictions.